 In addition to original publications, we maintain a basic bibliography of resources on intercultural dialogue and related topics, as well as publishing occasional book notes, and even poetry.
 If you have published something relevant, please send in the citation and we will consider adding it in the appropriate category.
-Publication opportunities are also often described, as these are brought to our attention.
+Publication opportunities are also often described, as well as various sorts of collaborative research opportunities.

 One of the Center’s activities has been to obtain funding and distribute micro-grants for cultural research to Communication scholars so they can travel in order to develop, or take advantage of existing, international research connections.
 Two sets of micro-grants have been awarded to date: the first was funded by the National Communication Association, and the second by the Association for Business Communication.
 If and when additional funding is available, information will be posted to the site.